sm-azure/sdc-ts-classifier/README.md

 For training the model, the AdamOptimizer was used.
 The following hyperparameters were used,
 * EPOCHS = 10
 * BATCH_SIZE = 128
 * learning_rate for the optimizer = 0.001
 * Dropout probability in training = 0.5

 ### Solution Approach

 To understand the hyperparameter tuning better, only one change was performed at a time.
-Higher values of learning rate were resulting in wide oscillations in accuracy and were not convering - hence the value of 0.001 seemed most apporpriate.
+Higher values of learning rate were resulting in wide oscillations in accuracy and were not convering - hence the value of 0.001 seemed most apporpriate (ignore the results showing 0.002 - just incorrect printing).
 Larger epochs were not increasing the validation accuracy.
 Batch size was increased, but this was resulting in lower validation accuracy.
 The dropout probability was not changed.

 Due to shortage of time additional transformations to the training data including rotations, blurring, shifts were not applied.
 However, it is understood as to why these transformations would enhance the accuracy and are planned for implementation in future work.